luccs271course-spring2018/lab2lkreismanis-nbullock/README.md

 # COMP 271 F17 002 Lab 2

-# Team project john was here
+# By Larisa Kreismanis and Nathan Bullock

 Work in teams of two